James "William" Minerd was born on July 30, 1880 at Lemont Furnace, Fayette County, PA, the son of William and Sarah Elizabeth (Whoolery) Minerd.

 William finally retired in 1953, at the age of 73.

 Ten years after William retired, in 1963, the Minerds celebrated their 60th wedding anniversary.
-To celebrate, an open house was held at the home of their daughter, Dorothy Black.
+To mark the , an open house was held at the home of their daughter, Dorothy Black.

 William and Lillie lived their remaining years on Henn Hyde Road in Warren.